smartdevicelink/sdl_evolution/proposals/NNNN-Clarification-of-transport-switching-rules-and-improvement-of-UX.md

 ## Motivation
 The rules for transport switching, such as connection priority, when the same device is connected to the Head Unit (HU) with multiple transport methods are not explicitly defined in the current SDL specifications.
-Therefore, designing the HU transport switching process takes time, thus inefficient.
+Therefore, designing the HU transport switching process takes time, and thus is inefficient.
 Additionally, the user cannot know that the connection is being switched because the switching status is not notified to HMI during transport switching.
 Also, the user cannot operate the app screen on the HU.
 As a result, it causes an extremely inconvenient state for the user.